CHATTING TO JANE

 ”Serious actor – that is another word barman is it?” chortled Denis.

 ”I am just a barman till I make it big.
 You’ll see.
 You saw my star at the pantomime in Dungannon?
-There’s a theatre in Londonderry is very interested in me. ” said David.
+There’s a theatre in Londonderry is very interested in me. ” said David compellingly.
 He then offered his pack of Woodbines around.
 Duncan and Denis both took one and thanked him before lighting up.

 Apropos of nothing Duncan turned to Denis. ”Denis did you see this thing in the Belfast Newsletter – there is a Home Rule Bill going before Parliament.”

 ”yes, I did.
 Haven’t I a brother a journalist on the Newsletter? ” said Denis.
+He was unmistakably proud of his brother.

 ”Home Rule – could that get through?
 Last election Liberals hardly mentioned it.
 I used to like Asquith.
 They won’t do it – not to Ulster at any rate.” said Duncan concernedly.